REQUIRED OPERATIONAL APPS --- (AERODATA 2.0.9) (FD Pro X 4.5.2) (HOTs 2.4.2) (JETCRW 2.1.2) (Comply365 6.1.0) OTHER--- (IOS 16.2.0) (WSI 2022.1.0)

 Minimums are 500' above TDZE.
 (900' - A321) The chart indicated TDZE is 7', so the minimum is 507' or 907'.

 No published MAP is listed, so the Missed Alt is 1500' AFE rounded up.
 (1600', Set at Final APP)

-On initial contact with LGA Approach, request the RNAV Visual 31.
-You will eventually be cleared to 3000', direct PACHU, "Cleared RNAV Visual 31"
+On initial contact with LGA Approach, request the PARK Visual 31.
+You will eventually be cleared to 3000', direct PACHU, "Cleared PARK Visual 31"

 Proceede direct PACHU, and press APP to arm it.

 Speed and Config over the various fixes is critical.